Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

-In order to control the sampling process with both provided text prompt and style reference image, SDG \cite{liu2023more} employs a linear combination of the CLIP distance from current denoising output to both text embedding and reference image embedding as the guidance loss.
-DiffuseIT \cite{kwon2022diffusion} introduce a more comprehensive guidance loss to perform image editing in accordance with given text prompt or style reference image.
-In addition to the CLIP distance, DiffuseIT also incorporates a structure loss calculated based on the self-attention features of the source image extracted from the Vision Transformer (ViT) to better preserve the structure of the source image.
+where $\mathcal{D}_{C L I P}$ measures the CLIP distance between the intermediate denoising output $\mathbf{x}_{0|t}$ and text description $\mathbf{c}_{d}$ in mask region for semantic alignment, and $\mathcal{D}_{b g}$ calculates the MSE and LPIPS similarity between $\mathbf{x}_{0|t}$ and source image $\mathbf{c}_\mathbf{I}$ in unmasked region for the faithfulness to source image.
+To jointly control the sampling process using both a text prompt and a style reference image, SDG \citep{liu2023more} employs a linear combination of the CLIP distances between the current denoising output and the embeddings of both the text and the reference image as the guidance loss.
+In addition, DiffuseIT \citep{kwon2022diffusion} introduces an auxiliary structure loss computed from the self-attention features of the source image extracted using a Vision Transformer (ViT)~\citep{dosovitskiy2020image-vit}, in order to better preserve the structural integrity of the source image.